sjev/eggcess/README.md

 * stand-alone operation - can go without wifi connection for a long time
 * auto-recovery - automatic recalibration if power was lost during movement
 * MQTT interface - connect to anything
+* compact electronics, can be built without soldering, just use jumper wires.

 ## Bill of materials